The Budget

 The Errors Tour

 Despite the reasons to be cheerful, a cloud hung over this year’s conference.
-What should have been a celebration was dampened by inherited economic and societal gloom and self-inflicted surfeit of errors, matching the rainy, windswept Liverpool microclimate.
+What should have been a celebration was dampened by inherited economic and societal gloom and a self-inflicted surfeit of errors, matching the rainy, windswept Liverpool microclimate.